Over the last few years, aquafaba has become all the rage within some alternative cooking circles.

 If you absolutely must use chickpea water, then at least use the water from chickpeas packaged in glass jars.

-Bean Water Consumption is Not a Traditional Practice
+Bean Water Not a Traditional Food

 Evidence which suggests that traditional societies consumed legume cooking water is hard to find.
 Ancestral diet advocate Dr. Chris Masterjohn recommends drinking the water from soaking legumes for the folate content.
 (5) However, I could not find a solid ancestral reason for doing that either.

-This piece of wisdom on the matter from the well respected cookbook Nourishing Traditions:
+This piece of wisdom on the matter from the well-respected cookbook Nourishing Traditions:

 Traditional societies whose cuisines are based on legumes prepare them with great care.
 Beans are soaked for long periods before they are cooked.
 The soaking water is poured off, the beans are rinsed and in the case of chickpeas the skins picked off.
 As the legumes cook, all foam that rises to the top of the cooking water is carefully skimmed off.
 Sometimes water is replaced midway during the cooking process.
 Such care in preparation ensures that legumes will be thoroughly digestible, and all the nutrients they provide well assimilated because such careful preparation neutralizes phytic acid and enzyme inhibitors and breaks down difficult to digest sugars.